 - Guaranteed Tags

-If you tag out early or just to combo up, blacktail deer or coastal black bear hunting in the tidal flats is available for an additional trophy fee, or sit back and enjoy some trout and red snapper fishing from the comfort of your float house before dining on fresh dungeness crab while you take in the beautiful scenery with a glass of wine or a cocktail.
+If you tag out early or just to combo up, blacktail deer or coastal black bear hunting in the tidal flats is available for an additional trophy fee.
+Or, you can sit back and enjoy some trout and red snapper fishing from the comfort of your float house before dining on fresh Dungeness crab while you take in the beautiful scenery with a glass of wine or a cocktail.

 Quaint float houses overlooking British Columbia’s beautiful mountains and waterways will be your accommodations for the hunt.
 When it comes time to start chasing the elk, your guide will take you up the mountains via 4x4s where you will encounter the heaviest populations of Roosevelt elk and begin your hunt.

 A typical dinner will consist of fresh dungeness crab with melted butter, trout, or red snapper that you catch on your trip.
 Special food requests can be made ahead of time.

 All clients fly into Vancouver International Airport.
 If you are travelling to the northern part of the guiding area, you will fly with Pacific Coastal Airlines.
 Pacific Coastal Airlines have 3 scheduled flights a day.
 If hunting in Southern portion of the guiding area, clients take a 5 minute taxi ride to the SEA Air Float plane base (next to the flying Beaver restaurant).
 Flights can be arranged with West Coast Air or Tofino Air.
 Then you will enjoy a 35 minute float plane ride into camp.